 Large groups are split into smaller groups for a round robin of activities that rotate throughout the day.

 Folk Dances of the World

 Life is a dance!
-People around the world and throughout history have moved together to music for celebratory and social occasions.
-You and your students will enjoy easy and fun social dances from several parts of the world.
+Throughout history people have moved together to music for celebratory and social occasions.
+In this activity you and your students will enjoy social dances from several parts of the world.
 The children will be prompted to think about dance in their lives: Do you take dance lessons?
 Does your grandma ask you to polka at weddings?
 Do you dance at parties?
-If your students can walk and smile at the same time they will enjoy this activity.
-Adaptable to any age.
+If your students can smile they will enjoy the activity.
+Adaptable to various physical abilities.

 Culture in Motion: Maypole Dancing (Available Mid April – Mid June)

-This colorful and unique English tradition of dancing is a way to greet the month of May and the new spring season.
-Children will learn the history of Maypole dancing while weaving a variety of interesting patterns around the garlanded pole.
+This colorful and unique style of dancing is a way to greet the month of May and the new spring season.
+Children will learn about the history of Maypole dancing while weaving a variety of interesting patterns around the garlanded pole.